BYU-ITC-515R-ACT/byu-itc-515r-act.github.io/labInstructions/lab5.md

 ### M2: Securing Incoming and Outgoing Traffic

 1. Using the logs on `Lab-5-router` and `Lab-5-website`.
 Identify the IP of the scoring engine.
-Enter the line `scoring:<IP>` into the file `/home/blueteam/M2/M2.txt`.
+Enter the line `scoring:<IP>` into the file `/home/blueteam/M2/M2.txt` on the router.

 ### M3: Routing and NAT Configuration
 Implement your rules on the`Lab-5-router` machine.
 Consider the order the rules will need to be in to be effective.